-- 1. The Linguistics Tripos shall consist of three Parts: Part I, Part IIA, and Part IIB.
-There shall be Three Parts. a separate class-list for each Part. - 2.
-A student who has not obtained honours in an Honours Examination may be a candidate for standing of honours in Part I, provided that he or she has kept one term and that three complete terms have not passed after his or her first term of residence.
+1. The Linguistics Tripos shall consist of three Parts: Part I, Part IIA, and Part IIB.
+There shall be a separate class-list for each Part.

-- 3. A student who has obtained honours in another Honours Examination may be a candidate for honours in Part IIA, in the year after so obtaining honours, provided that he or she has kept four terms and that twelve complete terms have not passed after his or her first term of residence. - 4.
-A student who has obtained honours in Part IIA of the Linguistics Tripos may be a candidate for honours in Part IIB, in the year after so obtaining honours, provided that he or she has kept seven terms and that fifteen terms have not passed after his or her first term of residence. - 5.
+- 2. A student who has not obtained honours in an Honours Examination may be a candidate for honours in Part I, provided that they have kept one term and that three complete terms have not passed after their first term of residence. - 3.
+A student who has obtained honours in another Honours Examination may be a candidate for honours in Part IIA, in the year after so obtaining honours, provided that they have kept four terms and that twelve complete terms have not passed after their first term of residence. - 4.
+A student who has obtained honours in Part IIA of the Linguistics Tripos may be a candidate for honours in Part IIB, in the year after so obtaining honours, provided that they have kept seven terms and that fifteen terms have not passed after their first term of residence. - 5.
 No student shall be a candidate for more than one Part, or for one Part and also for another Honours Examination, in the same term. - 6.
-No student who has been a candidate for any Part shall again be a candidate for the same Part. - 7.
-For each Part of the Tripos, the Faculty Board of Modern and Medieval Languages and Linguistics Examiners and shall nominate such number of Examiners as they think sufficient to conduct the examination, and Assessors. shall have power to nominate one or more Assessors to assist the Examiners in any of the subjects of the examination.
+No student who has been a candidate for any Part shall again be a candidate for the same Part. - See p.
+217. - See p.
+224 - See also the regulations for Affiliated Students (p.
+171).

+- 7. For each Part of the Tripos, the Faculty Board of Modern and Medieval Languages and Linguistics Examiners and shall nominate such number of Examiners as they think sufficient to conduct the examination, and shall have power to nominate one or more Assessors to assist the Examiners in any of the subjects of the examination.
 If required to do so, Assessors shall set papers in the subject or subjects assigned to them, shall mark the answers of the candidates in those papers, shall assess dissertations, and shall advise the Examiners on the performance of candidates in the examination.
 Assessors may be summoned to meetings of the Examiners for the purpose of consultation and advice, but shall not be entitled to vote. - 8.
 The papers set by each Examiner or Assessor shall be submitted to the Chair of the Examiners and one other Examiner for their approval. - 9.
 The Faculty Board shall have power: